PSeminarKryptographie/MonkeyCrypt/README.md

 ### How can I download MonkeyCrypt?
 You can either clone and then compile this repository yourself and be completely up-to-date with the newest version of MonkeyCrypt.
 A .jar version will soon be available on our website, which is currently still under creation.
 ### This is so cool!
 Can I contribute to MonkeyCrypt?
-Not yet!
-Since MonkeyCrypt is still a school project we aren't allowed to get any external help.
-However we will release it into the open-source world in time for Hacktoberfest 2017 (yay!).
-Until then we'd be glad to recieve any kind of feedback or advice.
+Since MonkeyCrypt is still a school project and we aren't allowed to have external help, we can only accept commits in some sections.
+In celebration of the Hacktoberfest, we have an open issue good for beginners or translators.
+Happy Hacking!
+Read our COMMIT.md for more!